tschneidereit/typed-objects-explainer/valuetypes.md

 value types that you define without fear of stomping on somebody else's value type.

-On the other hand, if libraries with to interoperate, they can do so via the symbol registry.
+On the other hand, if libraries wish to interoperate, they can do so via the symbol registry.
 Similarly, value types that should be equivalent across realms can be achieved using the global symbol registry.